Attitude Adjustment

 • 9 years left over as “free time”

-• We fulfill most of our non-survival purposes through that extra free time.
+• We fulfill most of our non-survival purposes through that extra leisure time.

 • Time is the ultimate equalizer: everyone gets the same 24 every day until the last.